The Top 10 Best Mozambique Beaches

 1. Guinjata Bay

 Guinjata Bay, home to Guinjane Lodge is close to Inhambane and really easy to access.
 Located 480km North of Maputo and 970km from Pretoria.
-For some that may sound like a handful, but once you have reached the amazing destination of Guinjata Bay, you won’t regret a thing.
+For some that may sound like a handful, and although there are other Mozambique beaches near South Africa, once you have reached the amazing destination of Guinjata Bay, you won’t regret a thing.
 Guinjata Bay is the perfect place to indulge in a little downtime.
 A lot of visitors at Guinjane Lodge say that this is their favourite beach in Mozambique, without a doubt.
 Going on holiday is all about experiencing new cultures and trying out new things, Guinjata Bay is full of lively Mozambican culture ready to embrace anyone interested.
 Guinjata Bay has some really enjoyable activities on offer, which include swimming in the tranquil waters, scuba diving at the world-renown Manta Reef, fishing at some of the best fishing destinations in Mozambique or choose lunch from 3 different restaurants all within a kilometre of Guinjane Lodge.
 Although a 4×4 is required to get there, a visit to the Bay is well worth it.
 Guinjane Lodge is known as some of the best self-catering accommodation in Mozambique, which has guests coming back year after year.
 Guinjane Lodge is located perfectly with one of the best Mozambique beaches at your disposal.
-Contact Us to Book your Mozambique holiday.
+Contact Us to Book your spot with one of the Best Mozambique Beaches Resorts/Accommodation.

 Image Source: Guinjane Lodge